General entry requirements

 We foster and maintain excellent creative industry links and networks to enable our students to achieve their career ambitions.
 We are title partner for The Sunday Times and University of Warwick Young Writer of the Year Award, whose recent winners have included Raymond Antrobus, Adam Weymouth and Sally Rooney.
 We are also the home of the Warwick Prize for Women in Translation.

 Our teaching staff of novelists, poets, non-fiction writers, screenwriters and literary translators includes Ian Sansom, Lucy Brydon, A.L.
-Kennedy, Tim Leach, David Vann, Maureen Freely, Gonzalo C. Garcia, David Morley and Chantal Wright.
+Kennedy, Tim Leach, Nell Stevens, Maureen Freely, Gonzalo C. Garcia, David Morley and Chantal Wright.

 Explore our new Faculty of Arts building